Body literacy

 Dawn bedroom scene with rumpled sheets, open window light, and shower steam nearby.

-The body can run hot at night without turning the morning into an apology.
+The body can run hot at night.
+The morning can still start calmly.

 For many people in perimenopause and menopause, sweating patterns can change.
 MedlinePlus describes menopause as the point when periods stop, with perimenopause as the transition leading up to it, and lists hot flashes and night sweats among common symptoms.3

-A hot flash is not just feeling warm.
-StatPearls describes hot flashes as sudden warmth, often in the chest, neck, and face, often followed by sweating, and notes common triggers such as warm environments, hot drinks, or emotional stress.1
+A hot flash is more than feeling warm.
+StatPearls describes hot flashes as sudden warmth, often in the chest, neck, and face, often followed by sweating.
+Common triggers can include warm environments, hot drinks, or emotional stress.1

-The NHS describes menopause and perimenopause symptoms as variable, with hot flushes, night sweats, sleep difficulty, mood changes, and other physical symptoms all possible.4 The practical point is simple: this is not a cleanliness problem.
-It is body regulation in transition.
+The NHS lists hot flushes, night sweats, sleep difficulty, mood changes, and other physical symptoms among the variable signs of menopause and perimenopause.4 The practical point is simple: this is body regulation in transition, not a hygiene grade.

-The scale matters because people are often told to treat this like a quirky inconvenience.
-In a SWAN cohort analysis published in JAMA Internal Medicine, frequent vasomotor symptoms lasted a median of 7.4 years among participants who had them, with duration varying by timing and other factors.2
+The scale matters because people are often told to treat this like a small inconvenience.
+Avis and colleagues, writing in JAMA Internal Medicine in 2015 from the SWAN cohort, found that frequent vasomotor symptoms lasted a median of 7.4 years among participants who had them, with duration varying by timing and other factors.2

-Translation: this is not always a short phase you can out-positive.
-Sometimes the body changes the house rules for a while.
+This can be more than a short phase you power through.
+Sometimes the body changes the rules for a while.

 Abstract moon-to-sun heat-regulation rhythm with water droplets, tile, bedding, and a calm silhouette.

-Hot flashes and night sweats are body events, not hygiene grades.
+Hot flashes and night sweats follow heat-regulation rhythms, not the day's schedule.

-Medical boundaries matter.
-StatPearls and public-health sources discuss hot flashes and night sweats in a clinical context because patterns, causes, and care choices differ by person.1, 4 Sudden, unexplained, severe, or disruptive night sweats deserve medical attention, especially when they arrive with fever, unexplained weight loss, chest pain, or other concerning symptoms.
+None of this is medical advice.
+Sudden, unexplained, severe, or disruptive night sweats deserve a clinician's attention, especially when they arrive with fever, unexplained weight loss, chest pain, or other concerning symptoms.1, 4

 Bathroom still life with folded sleepwear, towel, water glass, clean shirt, and shower steam.

-A good morning routine can be practical without becoming punitive.
+A morning routine can be practical without becoming punitive.

 Sources